 - Completion of an Assumption of Risk and Release form, which indicates an understanding of hazards inherent in the health care field. - Completion of a Criminal History Background Check (CHBC).
-Any student, who fails to pass the criminal

-- Completion of Urine for Drug Screening (UDS).
+Any student, who fails to pass the criminal background check, or is refused by a clinical facility due to results of his/her criminal background check, will be unable to continue in the Nursing program. - Completion of Urine for Drug Screening (UDS).
 Any student who fails to produce a negative Urine for Drug Screening (UDS) will be unable to continue in the Nursing program.
 Students who produce a diluted urine sample will be allowed one additional attempt to produce a negative Urine for Drug Screening (UDS).
 If the second urine sample remains a diluted sample and/or produces a positive finding, the student will be unable to continue in the Nursing program. - Health Insurance Proof of health insurance is required each semester while in the Nursing program. - Completion of CPR certification.
 The only acceptable CPR certification program for admission to the Nursing program is Basic Life Support for the Health Care Provider offered by the American Heart Association.